 So, as a historian, it isn’t surprising to me at all that echoes of Livy ended up in the New Testament.
 Just listen to 1 Corinthians 14:34-35.

 “The women should keep silence in the churches.
 For they are not permitted to speak, but should be subordinate, as even the law says.
 If there is anything they desire to know, let them ask their husbands at home.
 For it is shameful for a woman to speak in church.”
 (RSV, 1 Corinthians 14:34-35).

-No, it isn’t word for word.
-But it is very close.
-A definite echo.
-Paul’s words are quoting from his Roman context.
+Doesn’t that sound familiar?
+Doesn’t it seem that Paul might be quoting from his Roman context?
 Cato’s speech isn’t the only Roman text to convey this sentiment about women.
 Baylor Distinguished Professor Emeritus of Religion and New Testament scholar Charles Talbert reminds us that Juvenal (early second century AD), in Satires 6, also condemns women who run around publicly intruding on male governance instead of staying at home.
 Likewise, the Hellenistic Jew Josephus (1st century) states in Against Apion 2.201 that, “The woman, says the law, is in all things inferior to the man.
 Let her accordingly be submissive…that she may be directed, for the authority has been given by God to the man,” while Philo (late first century BCE to first century AD) states in Hypothetica 8.7.14 that, “The husband seems competent to transmit knowledge of the laws to his wife.”

 It is not surprising to me that Paul–an educated Roman citizen who would have been very familiar with Livy and Hellenistic Jewish/Roman views about women–could have been so concerned that Christians in Corinth were imposing pagan Roman restrictions on women that he quoted the Roman world view (34-35) just to counter it.
 In verse 36 there is a word that is often left out in many translations (check out the RSV or KJV).